Mankind Project Review

 The men’s movement has its roots in the new age hippiedom of the 60’s and 70’s.
 Perhaps this is a sign of the relative adolescence of the men’s movement and it’s reliance on primitive earth religions.
 A story which illustrated this was repeated twice during the weekend – about the evolution of the warrior from being “honourable and brave” in “times past” to today where they are now corrupted and manipulative.
 For anyone with a basic grasp of history, this is a ridiculous idea, and played into what I perceived as a theme running through the event of teenager rebellion / hippie utopianism / anti-capitalist / anti-establishment philosophy.

-Of course these issues should not blot out the amazing work that MKP is doing and the amazing foundation they have created.
+Of course these issues should not completely blot out the great work that MKP is doing and the impressive foundation they have created.
 The invading new age philosophy is not an issue which MKP is facing alone.
 Any organization working in the field of self improvement and spirituality needs to consider carefully their spiritual foundation, the role of new age and how it is influencing the way they are working with their clients.

 Lastly, the strongest aspect of what MKP is doing is the amazing work around the organisation and execution of follow up and integration, where this area of men’s work is otherwise severely lacking.
 Each participant is paired up with a buddy on the last day and the importance of follow-up is emphasised greatly.
 MKP is incredible at helping men to land and follow up with you after the experience.
 Several specific reunion events are organised for participants on your training and it is made easy to find regular men’s group meetings in a strong community and opportunities to engage in future events.